BetterToken/info_bettertoken/src/farm_management/setup_manual_venusv2.md

 Verify package contents:

-1x Venus Node
+1x 3Node
 1x Power adapter
 1x USB Drive (already plugged into the Zero Node)

 ## Step 2: Connecting the 3Node to a power source and modem

 1. Connect the power cable to the power adapter.
-2. Connect the power adapter to the “DC-12V” connector at the back of the Zero Node.
+2. Connect the power adapter to the “DC-12V” connector at the back of the 3Node.
-3. Connect one end of the provided Ethernet cable to the “LAN” connector at the back of the Node and the other end to an available Ethernet port on your home router *
+3. Connect one end of the provided Ethernet cable to the “LAN” connector at the back of the 3Node and the other end to an available Ethernet port on your home router *
 4. Connect the power cable to a power outlet
-5. Press the power on button, light should provide visual confirmation that the node is now running.
+5. Press the power on button, light should provide visual confirmation that the 3Node is now running.
-6. Once the node is running for longer than a
+6. Once the 3Node is running for longer than a

 *** IMPORTANT: Home router ports that can be used for this purpose are typically labelled “Port 1-4”.
 If you are unsure which port to use, please refer to the User Documentation of the router.**

-PLEASE NOTE: The Venus V2 Node should always be placed on a dust free and flat service located close to your home modem (not provided by Threefold).
-The Venus V2 Node is designed to be exposed to in-house conditions and should never be placed in direct sunlight, extreme temperatures (hot/cold) or humid areas.
+PLEASE NOTE: A 3Node should always be placed on a dust free and flat service located close to your home modem (not provided by Threefold).
+The 3Node is designed to be exposed to in-house conditions and should never be placed in direct sunlight, extreme temperatures (hot/cold) or humid areas.

 ## Step 3: Adding your farm to your 3Bot